chenzhao-geoAI/chenzhao-geoAI.github.io/_pages/about.md

 - **Top Ten Outstanding Students of China University of Geosciences** (Top 1%), 2018
 - **Journal Reviewer**: *Environmental Science and Technology*, since 2023
 - **Membership**: American Geophysical Union, European Association of Geochemistry
-- **President of Student Union**: School of Earth Science at China University of Sciences, 2017-2018

 Seminar
 ------